Reflective Statement Examples (How to Write) – Word, PDF

 • It would be best to describe your inspiration for choosing the writing style used in the task.

-• Goals your statement will achieve after being read should be reflected.
-Your task should meet your set goals in mind.
+• The goals your statement will achieve after being read should be reflected.
+Your task should meet your set goals.

-• You must explain briefly, reasons you used some uncommon expressions, idioms, and rhetorics in your article.
+• You must explain briefly the reasons you used some uncommon expressions, idioms, and rhetoric in your article.

 • You should discuss the challenges you encountered on the task and the solutions to the problems you could solve if you did.